-This course acquaints students with astronomy concepts including basic facts about the Earth, moon, and stars.
-Also included for study are galaxies, cosmology, and space exploration.
-This is a science elective course and is not required for graduation credit.
+This course prepares students to understand astronomy concepts including basic facts about the Earth, moon, and stars.
+Students also study galaxies, cosmology, and space exploration.
+This is a science elective course and is not a requirement for graduation credit

-OCEANOGRAPHY/MARINE SCIENCE
+OCEANOGRAPHY OR MARINE SCIENCE

-Emphasizes the interrelationships of physical geography, chemistry, geology and biological studies in the ocean environment.
+This course prepares students to understand the interrelationships of physical geography, chemistry, geology and biological studies in the ocean environment.
 This is a science elective course and is not required for graduation credit.